 Information for Authors

-Please, note that authors should submit the complete paper including text, figures and tables in a single PDF or Word file.
-Figures and tables must be clearly numbered and captioned.
-Regular articles are typically 8 pages.
-In any case, the maximum paper length is 12 pages (longer papers require special permission from the Editor-in-Chief).
-Authors are encouraged to keep their paper length within the 8 pages and, if necessary, to report additional data, results and text in a Supplementary Information file (optional).
+Authors are encouraged to keep their paper length within the 12 pages and, if necessary, to report additional data, results and text in a Supplementary Information file (optional).
 Multimedia files may be also submitted as supporting material.
 The articles in this journal are peer reviewed in accordance with the requirements set forth in the IEEE PSPB Operations Manual (sections 8.2.1.C & 8.2.2.A).
 Each published article was reviewed by a minimum of two independent reviewers using a single-blind peer review process, where the identities of the reviewers are not known to the authors, but the reviewers know the identities of the authors.
 Articles will be screened for plagiarism before acceptance.
 Corresponding authors from low-income countries are eligible for waived or reduced open access APCs.

 Types of Submissions

 Original Articles are full-length articles about in-depth studies reporting major findings in the medical robotics and bionics communities.
 T-MRB emphasizes the importance of good scientific writing and clarity in the presentation of the key concepts.
-Original Articles are typically 8 pages.
-Supplementary materials are permitted and can include figures and tables not essential to the general understanding of the research presented in the main text, as well as other file types.
+Original articles are typically 12 pages.

 Short Articles usually describe a single result, experiment, or technique of high interest for the community, for which a short treatment is appropriate.
-Short Articles are typically 4 pages.
-Supplementary materials are permitted and can include figures and tables not essential to the general understanding of the research presented in the main text, as well as other file types.
+Short articles are typically 4 pages.

-A Review Article consists of a detailed and comprehensive narrative analysis of a specific research field, of interest for the T-MRB mission.
+A review article consists of a detailed and comprehensive narrative analysis of a specific research field, of interest for the T-MRB mission.
 It is a summary of recent developments, and a guide to the relevant literature.
-Review Articles are typically 8 pages.
-Supplementary materials are permitted and can include additional figures and tables, as well as other file types.
-For all images, tables and other file types reproduced from published articles, the authors must obtain appropriate permissions.
+Review articles are typically 12 pages.

-Position Articles are invited contributions aiming at providing a critical and personal author’s opinion of the evolution of a specific topic, dealing with the T-MRB scope.
-Position Articles are typically authored by authoritative players in the field and aim at setting guidelines and giving a perspective of the research domain.
+Position articles are invited contributions aiming at providing a critical and personal author’s opinion of the evolution of a specific topic, dealing with the T-MRB scope.
 Position articles are typically 8 pages.
+Position articles are typically authored by authoritative players in the field and aim at setting guidelines and giving a perspective of the research domain.

 Prepare and Submit Manuscripts